 Mobile Can Change the Game for Hearing Health Care

-The best way to solve the problem?
+What is the best way to solve the problem?
 Make it easy and cost-effective to enable more non-specialists to participate in hearing health care.
 And use mobile device technology to make treatment efficient and highly portable.
 This is what we have done.
-We took an iPad and we turned it into a very specialized medical device – an audiometer.
+We took an iPad, and turned it into a very specialized medical device – an audiometer.
 But we also did something different.
 We automated the function of the hearing test so that it works like playing a game.
 And we added smart background noise monitoring so that the device can be used outside of a traditional – and very expensive – audiometric sound booth.
-What that means is that now almost anyone can administer a hearing test in any reasonably quiet environment.
+That means that almost anyone can now administer a hearing test in any reasonably quiet environment.
 Like a school library, a long-term care facility, or a clinic.

-What mobile medical devices make possible is the ability to bring the test to the people, rather than expecting people to travel to the test.
+What mobile medical devices make possible is the ability to bring the test to the people rather than expecting people to travel to the test.
 In many underserved nations, it is simply not possible for people to trek the long distances needed to visit a hospital or a clinic typically located in an urban setting.
-With mobile medicine, no longer does specialized care need to be relegated to a specialist’s office.
+Mobile medicine no longer requires specialized care to be relegated to a specialist’s office.

 Enabling Non-Hearing Health Professionals to Participate in Hearing Testing

-This shift isn’t just happening in developing nations – it is happening here at home as well.
+This shift isn’t just happening in developing nations – it is also happening here at home.
 Yes, perhaps it is easier for us to travel for specialized care, but we still often suffer long wait times to see a specialist.
-Or worse, problems are simply left undetected because no one is looking for it.
-Enabling more people to administer tests that could previously only be done by someone trained in the field – a family physician or a school nurse for example — is helping us to identify more problems, earlier, and at significantly less expense.
+Or worse, problems are left undetected because no one is looking for them.
+Enabling more people to administer tests that could previously only be done by someone trained in the field – a family physician or a school nurse, for example — is helping us to identify more problems earlier and at significantly less expense.

 But let me be clear.
 My objective is not to use mobile medical devices in place of highly specialized professionals.
-Rather, we see them as an opportunity to help those in real need move more quickly to the front of the line.
-In audiology, for example, automating hearing testing means that many more individuals can have access to care, and those who truly need to see a specialist are not waiting in a queue with those who have no real need to be there.
+Rather, we see them as an opportunity to help those in real need move to the front of the line more quickly.
+In audiology, for example, automating hearing testing means that many more individuals can have access to care.
+Those who truly need to see a specialist are not waiting in a queue with those who do not really need to be there.
 We also see an opportunity for healthcare teams to collaborate on care regardless of their geographic location.
-For example, a mobile screening audiometer can be used in one location by a non-hearing health professional and the results can be accessed and analyzed digitally by a specialist in another.
+For example, a mobile screening audiometer can be used in one location by a non-hearing health professional, and the results can be accessed and analyzed digitally by a specialist in another.